albertito/libjio/doc/guide.rst

 Introduction
 ------------

-This small document attempts serve as a guide to the programmer who wants to make use of the library.
+This small document attempts to serve as a guide to the programmer who wants to use the library.
 It's not a replacement for the man page or reading the code; but it's a good starting point for everyone who wants to get involved with it.

 The library is not complex to use at all, and the interfaces were designed to be as intuitive as possible, so the text is structured as a guide to present the reader all the common structures and functions the way they're normally used.

 Definitions
 -----------

-This is a library which provides a journaled, transaction-oriented I/O API.
+This is a library which provides a transaction-oriented I/O API.
-You've probably read this a hundred times already in the documents, and if you haven't wondered yet what on earth does, this mean you should be reading something else!

 We say this is a transaction-oriented API because we make transactions the center of our operations, and journaled because we use a journal (which takes